Mack Park

 Mack Park was the original home field of Detroit's Negro National League baseball franchise, the Detroit Stars.
 It was constructed in 1914 by Joe Roesink, sponsor of a local semi-professional team, a Dutchman of Jewish descent born in Grand Rapids who owned a chain of haberdasheries.

 Location

-The park was located on the east side of Detroit, about four miles from downtown, at the southeast corner of Fairview Ave. and Mack Ave., after which it was named.
+The park was located on the east side of Detroit, about six miles from downtown, at the southeast corner of Fairview Ave. and Mack Ave., after which it was named.
 The location was then in the heart of the city's German community, some distance from the city's African American neighborhoods of Paradise Valley and Black Bottom, which were closer to downtown.
 However, the ballpark was easily reached from those areas via the Mack Ave. streetcar line.

 Specifics

 Mack Park's single-decked structure, constructed of timber and tin sheeting, was built to seat 6,000 occupants; however, varying reports suggest as many as 10,000 could fit in the stadium's wooden bleachers.
 The park is said to have had cozy confines, having a short right field porch and power alley.
 This may have artificially inflated power hitting numbers of left-handed hitters, despite the high fence in right field.

 The diamond was in the northeast corner of the property.
 On the first base (north) side were buildings and then Mack Avenue.
 Fairview was behind right field, to the west.
 On the third base (east) side were more buildings and then Beniteau Avenue.
 Some distance beyond left field, to the south, was Goethe Street.